-Business leaders are entrepreneurial, thoughtless tax raids slashes the economy Wednesday, 12 March, 2025 In just 4 weeks, we shall be in the new tax year.
+Business leaders are entrepreneurial, thoughtless tax raids slashes the economy 12th March 2025 In just 4 weeks, we shall be in the new tax year.
 From the 6th April, we shall see a whole new raft of taxes.
 We’ve already seen what the changes can do.
-In Kidderminster, Bistro Pierre has closed and in their email to customers, they site the hikes in employers’ national insurance as the main reason.
-But there has also been the reduction of business rates concessions from 70% to 40% that has also...
+In...
 Local News

 Need more money for defence, but not clear where Chancellor will find money from 5th March 2025 Politics seems to have entered a new world of existence.
 Every morning, we are confronted by the latest news of what the US president has done now.
 Frankly, it...
 Local News